-5. Address of location from which the victim seeks to transfer: 6.
-Address or phone number for contacting t he victim: 7.
-Name of the accused perpetrator (if known n and can be safely disclosed): 8.
-Relationship of the accused perpetrator to the victim: 9.
-Date(s), Time(s) and location(s) of incident (s): ctim of a sexual assault that occurred in the past 90 nich the victim is seeking a transfer?
-If yes, skip 11.
-Describe why the victim believes they are violence if they remain in their current unit. e threatened with imminent harm from further 12.
-If voluntarily provided, list any third-part this notice: y documentation you are providing along with knowledge, and that the individual named above for an emergency transfer.
-I acknowledge the d on this form is true and correct to the best of my e in Item 1 meets the requirement laid out on this form at submission of false information could jeopardize nial of admission, termination of assistance, or eviction.
-Signature Signed on (Date) Housing Authority of Fresno County 2024 HCV Administrative Plan Page 440
+4. Name(s) of other family memb per(s) who would transfer with the victim: 5.
+Address of location from which h the victim seeks to transfer: 6.
+Address or phone number for contacting the victim: 7.
+Name of the accused perpetra tor (if known and can be safely disclosed): 8.
+Relationship of the accused pe erpetrator to the victim: 9.
+Date(s), Time(s) and location(s incident(s): s) of question 11.
+If no, fill out questio eves they are threatened with imminent harm from further ny third-party documentation you are providing along with knowledge, and that the individua form for an emergency transfer.
+I a cion provided on this form is true and correct to the best of my all named above in Item 1 meets the requirement laid out on this cknowledge that submission of false information could jeopardize the basis for denial of admission, termination of assistance, or Signature Signed on (Date) Housing Authority of the City of Fre esno 2024 HCV Administrative Plan Page 425